-Press and hold the keys immediately after you press the power button to turn on your Mac.
+To use any of these key combinations, press and hold the keys immediately after pressing the power button to turn on your Mac, or immediately after your Mac begins to restart.
 Keep holding until the described behavior occurs.

 |Hold during startup||Description|